Utility bills in some small Illinois towns skyrocket because of Texas cold

-SPRINGFIELD — While Illinois is accustomed to temperatures well below freezing for extended periods of time, the area of the country that supplies natural gas for many Illinois towns is not, and it's leading to massive price increases on utility bills.
+While Illinois is accustomed to temperatures well below freezing for extended periods of time, the area of the country that supplies natural gas for many central Illinois towns is not and it's leading to massive price increases on utility bills.

 North Greene school district in White Hall has been closed since Wednesday.
 In an email published on the school's website, city officials warned the school its utility bill could be $100,000 for each day it remains open through at least this week.